-Staff at THYME universities can apply for £30 – 50K to fund proof of concept projects that address one of THYME’s three Grand Challenge areas.
-Each project must involve a minimum of two universities and may involve all three.
-Involvement of an industrial partner is not obligatory but applications involving an industry partner, including those that leverage industry support, will be viewed favourably.
+Staff at the THYME Universities can apply for up to 50K to fund proof of concept projects that address one of THYME’s three Grand Challenges areas for the regional bioeconomy.
+Each project must involve a minimum of two of the THYME project universities and an industrial partner.

 The THYME Project Grand Challenges are:

 1. Production of high value products from biowastes and by-products

 There is an opportunity for the region to become a world leader in the conversion of bio-based waste to higher value chemicals with multi-billion pound markets.
 Waste, particularly urban organic waste, is a global issue and development of technology and business models is a major opportunity for both inward investment and as an exportable capability.
 The region has the science base and the industrial absorptive capacity to become a world leader in the field.

 2. Re-purposing of industrial sites for bio-based manufacturing